-- 1 Click the gear icon on the home page side bar. - 2 Click Data Collection. - 3 Click + beside the name of the Office 365 (native) target environment. - 4 Select the Exchange Online Native Mailbox Configuration check box. - 5 Click the Exchange Online Native Mailbox Configuration tile to open the configuration page. - 6 Enable the data collection for this data source.

-NOTE: If you have installed more than one Data Engine (Collector), you have the option to select a different computer that hosts a data collector.,
+- 1 Click the gear icon on the home page side bar. - 2 Click Data Collection. - 3 Click + beside the name of the Office 365 (native) target environment. - 4 Select the Exchange Online Native Mailbox Configuration check box. - 5 Click the Exchange Online Native Mailbox Configuration tile to open the configuration page. - 6 Enable the data collection for this data source. - NOTE: If you have installed more than one Data Engine (Collector), you have the option to select a different computer that hosts a data collector., b Click Run job at: and select the specific job run time, the number of days between each job run, and a start date.

-By default the data collection is set to run every six hours, aligned to midnight UTC.
+By default the data collection is set to run every 6 hours, aligned to midnight UTC.
 You can modify the run interval or you can set the collection to run at a specific time on specific days.

-- 7 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval. - OR - - b Click Execute job at: and select the specific job run time, the number of days between each job run, and a start date.
+- 7 Set the schedule for the data collection: - a Click Run job every: and select an hourly interval. - OR -